Chicken Manure: Turning Waste Into Quality Fertilizer

 Chicken Manure Tea

 Compost teas are popular, and chicken manure tea is another form of that.
-It quickly dispenses nutrients to the root system of plants when it’s needed.
+It quickly dispenses organic nutrients to the root system of plants when it’s needed.

 To brew your chicken manure tea, you’ll need a few supplies: